Data Warehouse vs. Data Lake vs. Data Lakehouse: Which Is Better for Your Business?

 Traditionally, there have been two ways to store data: data warehouses and data lakes.

 Data warehouses store mostly transformed, structured data from operational and transactional systems.
 They are used for fast, complex queries across this historical data.

 Data lakes store all kinds of data, including semi-structured and unstructured data, in a way that is similar to a dump.
 They make advanced analytics possible, like streaming analytics for processing live data or machine learning.

 In the past, it was expensive to set up a data warehouse because you had to pay for both storage space and computing resources, as well as the skills to keep them running.
 As the cost of storage has gone down, so has the price of data warehouses.
 Some experts think that data lakes, which used to be a cheaper alternative, are now dead while some believe that data lakes are still cool.
 Others, meanwhile, are talking about data lakehouses, which are a new type of hybrid data storage solution.

-This blog looks at the main differences between data warehouses, data lakes, and data lakehouses, as well as popular use cases of each storage type.
+This blog looks at the main differences between data warehouse vs data lake vs data lakehouse, as well as popular use cases of each storage type.
 It will help you choose the best storage technology for your business.

 Different types of data to be stored

 Before we get into the details of each storage solution, let’s quickly go over the kinds of data you may need to work with: